 No superfluous furniture

 Stick to the basics.
-This is easier than normal in a bathroom, which typically only utilizes a toilet, tub, and so on.
+This is easier than normal in a bathroom, which typically only utilizes a toilet, tub, and a sink.
 However, if you’re tempted to add any more big pieces, hold off and see if you can come up with a more streamlined solution.

 Stay neat & organized

 Minimalistic spaces — especially bathrooms — are extremely organized.
 This will apply to everything from items in your shower to what’s happening under the sink.
 You can use replacement jars with labels for your shampoo, conditioners, and soaps, and consider getting products that are usable for everyone to reduce the number of mismatched plastic bottles in the shower.
 For storage, you can do something similar.
-Other items you can organize and coordinate are towels, hand towels, or even storage containers for items such as your makeup.
+Other items you can organize and coordinate are towels, hand towels, or even storage containers for items such as your makeup, shaving cream and razors, and cotton ear swabs.

 Invest in fewer, higher-quality pieces